edgedb/easy-edgedb/README.md

 };
 ```

 To give her the city of London, we will just do a quick `SELECT City FILTER .name = 'London'`.
+This gives her the `City` that matches `.name = 'London'`, but it won't give an error if the city's not there: it will just return a `{}` empty set.

-For `lover` it is the same process but a bit mork complicated:
+For `lover` it is the same process but a bit more complicated:

 ```
 INSERT NPC {